perturbo-code/perturbopy/docs/source/testsuite.rst

-Here each subfolder corresponds to one of the calculation steps, plus additionally there is a folder with pseudopotentials. ``Prefix`` in the file ``prefix.win`` should be the same as specified in the ``scf.in`` file.
-Pseudopotentials also should be the same that enlisted in the ``scf.in`` file.
+Here each subfolder corresponds to one of the calculation steps, plus additionally there is a folder with pseudopotentials. ``prefix`` in the file ``prefix.win`` should be the same as specified in the ``scf.in`` file.
+Pseudopotentials also should be the same as enlisted in the ``scf.in`` file.

 2. Add information about the epwan file in the ``epwan_info.yml``.
 Block for each epwan file looks in the following way: